 Yes, women have faults, and men are capable of great acts of love and self-sacrifice.
 Are they now given the chance though, in this feminist-oriented world, to show us how wonderful they are?
 No, woman’s greatness is constantly trumpeted in our culture, and also by Church leaders.
 While Church leaders do not denigrate men the way secular culture does, by taking the side of feminism Church authorities tacitly show support for the feminist world view: women good, men bad.

-It is interesting to note that the demise of the Church’s authority in the world parallels the rise of feminism, and the rejection of the idea of woman’s subjection to man in both secular and Catholic circles.
+It is interesting to note that the demise of the Church’s authority in the world parallels the rise of feminism, and the rejection of the idea of woman’s subjection to her husband in both secular and Catholic circles.

 Near the end of St. John Paul II’s pontificate, then-Cardinal Ratzinger released a Letter to the Bishops of the Catholic Church on the Collaboration of Men and Women in the Church and in the World.
 This letter mainly builds on the thoughts of St. John Paul II as expressed in Mulieris Dignitatem and his Letter to Women.
 Also, despite its title, this letter is about the role of women, not the roles of both men and women, with two sections on the importance of “feminine values” in society and in the Church—but no mention of the importance of masculine values.